Emile Gsell

 Portrait of Emile Gsell

 Émile Gsell (30 Dec 1838, Sainte-Marie-aux-Mines, Haut-Rhin, France — 16 Oct.
-1879, Saigon (now Ho Chi Minh Ville,Vietnam) was a self-taught French photographer who produced among the earliest photographs of Angkor Wat when he joined the Mekong Exploration Expedition led by Ernest Doudart de Lagrée in September-November 1866 as a young Navy saikor.
+1879, Saigon (now Ho Chi Minh Ville,Vietnam) was a self-taught French photographer who produced among the earliest photographs of Angkor Wat when he joined the Mekong Exploration Expedition led by Ernest Doudart de Lagrée in May 1866 as a young Navy sailor.

 Nowadays, Emile Gsell’s work is seen as a major photographic source on the history of pre-colonial and early colonial Cambodia and Vietnam, in particular Saigon (Ho-Chi-Minh-Ville), along with the photographs by Pun Lun (1864 – 1900), Aurélien Pestel (1855 – 1897) and Võ An Ninh (1907 – 2009).
-Modern Vietnamese historians state that Emile Gsell was the first photograph ever to portray a woman in Tonkin (“Tonkin” is a Western rendition of 東京 Đông Kinh, Eastern Capital’, the name of the capital city of the Lê dynasty (present-day Hanoi).
-Locally, Tonkin is nowadays known as miền Bắc, or Bắc Bộ (北部), Northern Region’.)
+Modern Vietnamese historians state that Emile Gsell was the first photograph ever to portray a woman in Tonkin (“Tonkin” being the Western rendition of 東京 Đông Kinh, Eastern Capital’, the name of the capital city of the Lê dynasty (present-day Hanoi).
+In modern Vienam, Tonkin is known as miền Bắc, or Bắc Bộ (北部), Northern Region’.)

 As most of photographers of his time, Gsell never allowed his portrait to be taken.
 However, researcher Patrick Kersalé was able to identify Gsell in a group photography taken in front of Angkor Wat during the Doudart mission.